 The SV-2 has 72 onboard sounds that come from the EDS-X Synthesis sound engine.
 Sounds include lots of acoustic pianos, electric pianos, and other sounds like clavs, organs, synths, and strings.

-The SV-2 has a max polyphony of 128 notes and over ten times the sample data of previous models.
+The SV-2 has a max polyphony of 128 notes and over 10 times the sample data of previous models.

 Built-in speakers (SV-2S only)

-For more information, check out our picks for the best-feeling fully-weighted stage pianos on the market right now.
+For the best keyboard feel available, check out my picks for the best fully-weighted stage pianos on the market right now.

 SV-2 Editor software